Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 and support both at the same time.
 These interfaces support carriage of audiovisual media, timed metadata and timed text.
 Examples of workflows using these interfaces are provided.
 In addition, guidelines for synchronization of multiple ingest sources, redundancy and failover are presented.
+The current version of the protocol is 1.1.

 ## Copyright Notice and Disclaimer ## {#copyrights}